thibaultanani/AskNanterre/README.md

 # AskNanterre

-## What is it ?
+## What is AskNanterre ?

-An application in order to help students and professors of Nanterrre university.
-This application is developped on mobile on the Android platform.
+AskNanterre is a mobile application designed to build educational interactions between teachers and students during a class.
+It is available on Android.
 AskNanterre is an application which will allow you to :
 * Ask questions directly on the application without disturbing a presentation or a lesson
 * Know if the different lesson points have been understood correctly by asking the question on the application